ptmcg/littletable/README.md

 `littletable` infers the Table's "columns" from those objects' `__dict__`, `__slots__`, or `_fields` mappings to access object attributes.

-If populated with Python `dict`s, they get stored as `SimpleNamespace`s or `littletable.DictObject`s.
+If populated with Python `dict`s, they get stored as `SimpleNamespace`s.

 In addition to basic ORM-style insert/remove/query/delete access to the contents of a `Table`, `littletable` offers:
 * simple indexing for improved retrieval performance, and optional enforcing key uniqueness
 * access to objects using indexed attributes
-* direct import/export to CSV and Excel .xlsx files
+* direct import/export to CSV, TSV, JSON, and Excel .xlsx files
 * clean tabular output for data presentation
 * simplified joins using `"+"` operator syntax between annotated `Table`s
 * the result of any query or join is a new first-class `littletable` `Table`
 * simple full-text search against multi-word text attributes
-* access like a standard Python list to the records in a Table, including indexing/slicing, `iter`, `zip`, `len`, `groupby`, etc.
+* access like a standard Python list to the records in a `Table`, including indexing/slicing, `iter`, `zip`, `len`, `groupby`, etc.
 * access like a standard Python `dict` to attributes with a unique index, or like a standard Python `defaultdict(list)` to attributes with a non-unique index

 `littletable` `Table`s do not require an upfront schema definition, but simply work off of the attributes in